Alex E. Blazer

 His poetry scholarship focused on the relationship between critical theory and American poetry in the 1970s and 1980s.
 His research on the contemporary American novel examines the relationship between postmodern culture and existential madness.
 Recently, he has published a journal article on the film Donnie Darko and presented conference papers on the graphic novel Fight Club 2 by Chuck Palahniuk, the television show Twin Peaks, and the debut novel A Short Film about Disappointment by Joshua Mattson.

 He teaches a variety of courses in twenty- and twenty-first century American literature, critical theory, and popular culture.
 Last spring, he taught Global Horror Films, and the Postmodern Film.
-This fall, he is teaching World Literature, and Methods of Research.
-He is directing BA Internship, BA Thesis, and MA Thesis and serving on MFA Thesis.
-Next spring, he will teach World Literature, Critical Theory, and Modern Poetry.
+Last fall, he taught World Literature and Methods of Research while directing BA Internship, BA Thesis, and MA Thesis and serving on MFA Thesis.
+This spring, he is teaching World Literature, Critical Theory, and Modern Poetry.

 His administrative and service roles include Secretary of University Senate, MA Coordinator, and advisor of Sigma Tau Delta and The Film Club.